 The key to this type of thought is that it promotes independent thinking, and makes us less vulnerable to folks who may not have our best interests at heart.
 This may be a telemarketer, a newscaster or reporter, a government official, a business tycoon, or anyone else with an invisible agenda designed to benefit them rather than for the overall good of the people they serve.

 This in itself makes it a very valuable trait to develop.
-It may be more accurate to say “rediscover”, as when we were young we did not accept things immediately on face value.
+It may be more accurate to say “rediscover”, as when we were young we did not accept things immediately at face value.
 We always drove people crazy by asking “why”.
 This just may not be a bad habit to put back into place.

-Why Is It So Hard To Do?
+Why Is Critical Thinking So Hard To Do?

-Since we were young, unless we grew up under ideal conditions, we have been indoctrinated by family, religion, government, friends and relatives, and education to accept what we were being told as true.
+Since we were young, unless we grew up under ideal conditions, we have been indoctrinated by family, religion, government, friends, and relatives, and education to accept what we were being told as true.
 It became obvious over time that there was no need to investigate any further as we were constantly reminded that, “we’ve got you covered”.
 With this type of “brainwashing” during our most formative years and well into adulthood, is it any wonder that we do not think for ourselves, even when we think we are?

-Under these circumstances we first have to become aware that things may not be what they appear to be, and then make the commitment to do some sustained investigative thought.
+Under these circumstances, we first have to become aware that things may not be what they appear to be, and then make the commitment to do some sustained investigative thought.
 Not so easy to do when we have formed the opposite habit all of our lives.

 “There is no labor from which most people shrink as they do from that of sustained and consecutive thought; it is the hardest work in the world.
 This is especially true when truth is contrary to appearances.
 Every appearance in the visible world tends to produce a corresponding form in the mind which observes it; and this can only be prevented by holding the thought of the TRUTH.”

 The power of conditioning is very strong as once our beliefs and the way we perceive the world are in place, it takes sustained effort to change.
-This is because we have all the so called “proof” to back up our observations, so it is useless to try to convince us differently.
+This is because we have all the so-called “proof” to back up our observations, so it is useless to try to convince us differently.

 There is a saying that goes along the lines of, “give me a child until he is seven and I will show you the man”.
 This was attributed to St. Ignatius Loyola as well as to Aristotle.
 This just reaffirms the power of conditioning.

-Given all of our past conditioning, and all the reinforcement of it within our society today, is it any wonder that critical thinking has taken a backseat to acquiescence and obedience to “supposed authority figures”, whether they are telling us truth or not?
+Given all of our past conditioning, and all the reinforcement of it within our society today, is it any wonder that critical thinking has taken a backseat to acquiescence and obedience to “supposed authority figures”, whether they are telling us the truth or not?
 Once we dig a little deeper into this subject, it becomes a rather sobering experience.

 For starters, it would help tremendously to get back into the habit of asking “why” and not just taking things for granted.
 This involves asking a series of good basic questions around the topic which we are addressing.
-This requires us to be open-minded about any subject which we are investigating.
+This requires us to be open-minded about any subject that we are investigating.

 We can then begin to be neutral concerning our own thoughts through this investigative process.
-When we do this, we can more easily become aware of our amount of “accepted fiction” on which we have been basing our decisions and subsequent actions.
+When we do this, we can more easily become aware of the amount of “accepted fiction” on which we have been basing our decisions and subsequent actions.

 Another good way to shake things up is to ask ourselves, “what if the other side of the issue is true”.
 It doesn’t matter if it is or not, but by just being willing to look at the other side of the equation, we have opened ourselves up to being more aware and objective.

-All of this stuff comes down to being willing to look at all angles of a situation or topic, and not getting pigeon-holed into believing what we think is automatically true.
+All of this stuff comes down to being willing to look at all angles of a situation or topic, and not getting pigeonholed into believing what we think is automatically true.
 This gets back to asking good questions, and then objectively evaluating the pros and cons.

 What About Our Intuition?